NathanFrny/IUTime/README.md

 A Discord bot that can read a schedule and respond to user queries.

 ---
-Made by Artu Florient, Bonnel Noah, Fourny Nathan
+Made by Artu Florient, Bonnel Noah, Fourny Nathan, Prokopowicz Colin

 <!-- FIXME le testing ici, non, ne pas faire ça, pitié -->